KhoubziAbdelhak/IrisProject/README.md

 ```

 2. Open a web browser and navigate to http://localhost:5000.
+3. Login as admin (username: admin, password: admin).

-3. Upload an image or set of images compressed (.zip) to the system.
+4. Upload an image or set of images compressed (.zip) to the system.

-4. Test the system by uploading a new image and comparing it to the database.
+5. Test the system by uploading a new image and comparing it to the database.